climacs-net/my-cool-services/README.md

 ## Additional Notes

+- If you need to add a new key pair or adjust the code for an existing key pair, you must update the Terraform script accordingly.
 - Ensure all services are up and running in the Kubernetes cluster.
 - Check DNS configurations to make sure the FQDN points to the correct IP.
 - The OPA policy is critical for authorization and should be thoroughly tested.